keboola/connection-docs/templates/ecommerce/ecommerce.md

 {: .image-popup}
 ![Google Ads Data Source](/templates/ecommerce/google-ads-data-source.png)

-Authorize your Google Account and then select the account from which you want to get data.
+Authorize your Google Account and then select the account from which you want to obtain data.
 The list will automatically appear after authorization.

 ### Sklik